 The 600-Hour Massage program is our Certified Massage Therapy (CMT) Program.
 If you wish to become licensed in massage therapy, this is the program for you!

 This 600-Hour program combines the best in Western Massage techniques (Swedish, Deep Tissue, Myofascial, Trigger Point, Sports, & Prenatal) along with the best in Eastern Massage techniques (Thai Yoga Massage, Assisted stretches, Acupressure, Chinese meridians, Breathwork, Herbal medicine, & Thai Prenatal).
-In addition, the e-Learning Anatomy module and the in-class Anatomy and Physiology will set the student up for success to pass the national board exam required for licensure, and the Practicum/Clinic hours will give the student the confidence and skills necessary to give an amazing, therapeutic massage that will set him/her up for a rewarding, massage therapy career!
+Our courses will set the student up for success to pass the national board exam required for licensure, and the Practicum/Clinic hours will give the student the confidence and skills necessary to give an amazing, therapeutic massage that will set him/her up for a rewarding, massage therapy career!

 This course includes foundational anatomy and physiology terms, definitions, body systems, pathology, and an introduction to kinesiology as it affects a massage therapy practice.
 In this course the student will have a solid foundation of anatomy and physiology in order to pass the national board exam and in order to have a verbal and visual framework to apply to the massage techniques.
 The student will learn a pathological approach to massage and will understand the various diseases and conditions that the student will face as a massage therapist.
 A few of the specific, pathological subjects covered in this course will be: Medical terminology, both Western and Asian signs and symptoms of disease and disharmony, indications and contraindications, acute versus chronic conditions, basic pharmacology, herbs, and supplements.
 The Kinesiology classes will include: Actions of individual muscles, types of muscle contractions, joint movements, as well as proprioception and PNF.